landmann/trend-detection/README.md

 The following graphs are labeled 'increasing', 'neutral', and 'decreasing', respectively.
 ![image](graphs.png)

-Test set contains images with more variation and noise.
+Test set contains images images scraped from the Internet by Googling.
+They come with a lot more variation and noise.
+These were manually labeled by us to maintain consistency.
 ![image](test_graphs.png)

 ## References